mtlynch/mtlynch.io/content/notes/hiring-a-blog-illustrator/index.md

 ## What it's like working with me

-For each blog post, I use the following process to work with an artist on illustrations:
+For each blog post, I use the following process to work with an artist on cartoons:

 1. I create a written spec
    - [Example spec](code-review-love-illustration.pdf) and [result](/code-review-love/)